OpenSlides/openslides-vote-service/README.md

 vote can have any (invalid) value.

 On crypto votes, the server can not read the value and has to accept it.
-Invalid votes also accur, when the value can not be decrypted.
+Invalid votes also occur, when the value can not be decrypted.

 When a poll has invalid votes, the amount gets written in the poll result. for
 example: